 The general evolutionary scheme, which is probably correct, is that fish were initially both finless and jawless, gradually evolving fins and jaws as competition for resources grew.

 From earliest to latest, the first fossil occurrences of these ten classes, some living, some extinct, are as follows (dates in millions of years, radioisotope chronology):

-The pattern of rare fragments followed by more common, better preserved remains is very significant.
-It reflects a world where fish were initially few and far between and unstable habitats on the continental margins tended to erode and destroy fragile carcasses.
-The colonising fauna came from the open sea, where the floors beneath them were hot, basaltic wastelands offering little by way of habitat and nutrition.
+The general pattern is that fish fossils were initially rare, reflecting a world where fish were few and far between and the unstable coastal environments tended to erode and destroy fragile carcasses.
+The colonising fauna came from the open sea, where the floors beneath them were hot, basaltic wastelands.
 Since their food came from algae and microscopic plankton, they had no use for teeth and jaws.
 Only as near-shore environments became more habitable did such creatures acquire equipment capable of nibbling seaweeds, filtering sediment, cracking open shells and indeed eating other fish.
-Brackish and freshwater environments were now beginning to host a range of plant and invertebrate life, and as the available niches became more various, the fish moving into the new estuaries and lagoons became more specialised.
+Brackish and freshwater environments began to be vegetated and host a range of invertebrate life, and as the available niches became more various, the fish moving into the new estuaries and lagoons became more specialised.

 Jennifer Clack, Gaining Ground, p.
 63 (2002)